leerobertdyer/wabs/README.md

 Still very much in development ;)

+# BUGS:
+-   in songRoutes.js I have completely bungled the submit handler..... working on authentication still of course...

+-   If you register, but decline to authorize dbx, then there is nothing in place to stop you from submitting, it will end up with an error to solve it I'll need to implement a redirect to auth when a user without a token tries to submit

 # WORK LOG:
-PROGRESS!
--   After weeks, I've finally managed to implement extended dropbox tokens to each new user on registration.
+To Do:
-        -I'll need to now use the links from the files to update the song player and feed the home page with a scrollable element.
+    -Use the links from the dbx files to update the song player and feed the home page with a scrollable element.
     -I need my homepage to be a feed that displays the most current "posts" -A 'post' can be a song, a status change, a lyrics looking for song, a song looking for lyrics, a new user signed up, a profile pic change.
             -I'll need a new bridge table that collects each new submission and ties it to user id.